jps28PCT/PCTspice/README.md

       - 'Ohms' for resistor.

 -   Component values should be entered in without any unit.
-    Engineering notation prefixes can be used immediately after the number with no space.
+    Engineering notation prefixes can be used immediately after the number with no space.<BR />

     Valid prefixes:
     | Symbol | Prefix | Power | | Symbol | Prefix | Power |
     | :---: | :--- | :---: | --- | :---: | :--- | :---: |